minhllk24/LeafGuard-Project/README.txt

 LeafGuard.py: Create the UI for the app and run programn Part1_LeafGuard_Preprocessing_Transfer-learning.ipynb: Transfer learning code, demonstrate how to train, and develop a predictive model
-Part2_LeafGuard_Predict-Test-Evaluate Model.ipynb: For Model Testing and Prediction model_plants_disease.h: The pre-trained that use for predicting and other images files for the UI of the app
+Part2_LeafGuard_Predict-Test-Evaluate Model.ipynb: For Model Testing and Prediction model_plants_disease.h: The trained model that use for predicting and other images files for the UI of the app

 ****** Instructions on how to install and run the software. *******